Xiao Yao San

 Anxiety

 Both XYS and Jia Wei XYS have been studied for their potential anxiolytic effects.
-A systematic review and meta-analysis of 9 trials with 681 patients reported that XYS, alone or in combination with conventional medicine, helped improve sleep quality and relieve anxiety (23).
+Systematic reviews and meta analyses have reported that XYS, alone or in combination with conventional medicine, helped improve sleep quality and relieve anxiety (23) (33).

 In an 8-week, multi-center trial of 192 patients with mild to moderate depression and anxiety, Jia Wei XYS was comparable to sertraline in improving HAMD, HAMA, and Clinical Global Impression Scale scores with sustained benefits at the 12-week follow-up.
 Jia Wei XYS was also associated with lower adverse event rate (8).